jamesdavies010/jamesdavies010/README.md

 ## About Me
 - 🔭 I’m currently working on improving my knowledge of Python and credit risk
-- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on any projects relating to Turing College
 - 🤔 I’m looking for a job in data analytics and risk management
 - 💬 Ask me about SQL, Tableau, anything related to Cuban salsa or good non-fiction books to read
 - 📫 How to reach me: jamesdavies010@hotmail.co.uk